 FINANCIAL ADVISORS: Please note that not all products may be available for sale at your firm.
-Please call the Legg Mason Sales Desk 1-800-822-5544 or your Legg Mason Sales contact for more information.
+Please call the Sales Desk 1-800-822-5544 or your sales contact for more information.

 Exchange Traded Funds (ETFs) — A type of investment company which is bought and sold on a securities exchange.
 ETFs generally represent a portfolio of securities, derivative instruments, currencies or commodities.
 The risks of owning an ETF generally reflect the risks of owning the underlying securities or commodities the ETF is designed to track.
 ETFs also have management fees and operating expenses that increase their costs.